 This course will review the biology of the vertebrate classes Amphibia and Reptilia from an organismic perspective.
-The topics of focus will include evolution, systematics, ecology, and behavior.
-Field research techniques will also be emphasized.
+The topics of focus will include

 BIOL 526 - Wildlife Biology (3 credits)

 A management approach to wildlife resource biology, the emphasis is on life histories, investigative techniques, and field research methods.
 Most North American game species are included.